-- a. prior academic knowledge related to the specific content you plan to teach - b. cultural and linguistic resources and funds of knowledge (i.e., knowledge and skills derived from cultural experience) - c. prior experiences and interests related to the content you plan to teach d. experience using educational technology, including assistive technologies, inside and outside of the classroom
+- a. prior academic knowledge related to the learning goal(s) - b.
+English language proficiency levels for English learners - c. cultural and linguistic resources and funds of knowledge (i.e., knowledge and skills derived from cultural experience)

+- d. prior experiences and interests related to the content you plan to teach - e. experience using educational technology, including assistive technologies, inside and outside of the classroom